 How do I apply?

-The application opens on the 8th of February at 10 AM New Zealand daylight time (5 AM Philippine standard time).
+The application opens on a specific date and time, usually announced beforehand.
 The application is made online so you would not find any paper forms in Immigration New Zealand (INZ) offices or PDF forms on the internet.
 You would have to create an account with INZ Online Services before application day.
 The form will be accessible on the application day itself.
 Any forms you may have saved before will be deleted before the application opens.

 There are only 100 slots for Philippine citizens so this visa application is very competitive.

 You do not need to upload any documents as if you are granted a slot, you will be asked to send supporting documents to your application to the visa application centre nearest you.
-Once you have finished answering the form truthfully, the system will ask you to pay NZD 208 using your credit or debit card (any card with sufficient balance and with a Visa or a MasterCard logo will do).
+Once you have finished answering the form truthfully, the system will ask you to pay NZD 245 (amount increased from NZD 208 to NZD 245 in November 2018) using your credit, debit, or prepaid card (any card with sufficient balance, and with a Visa or a MasterCard logo will do).
 A successful payment confirmation secures you a slot in the Working Holiday Scheme.
 You will receive emails containing instructions on what to do next, which is submitting supporting documents.
-You will be given fifteen days to submit the documents.
+You will be given fifteen calendar days to submit the documents.

 What should the confirmation email/s contain?